Anurag-Shankar-Maurya/GDA-Public/README.md

 ### Option 3: Deploying to Vercel

-This project is configured for deployment on Vercel.

-#### Prerequisites

-*   A Vercel account
+Vercel provides a seamless deployment experience for Django projects.
+Here’s how to get your project live:

+#### 1. Create a New Project
+- From your Vercel dashboard, click the **"Add New..."** button and select **"Project"**.

+#### 2. Import Your Git Repository
-*   A Vercel project linked to your GitHub repository
+- Connect your GitHub account and select your repository (e.g., `Anurag-Shankar-Maurya/GDA-Public`).
+- Click the **"Import"** button.

+#### 3. Configure Your Project
+- **Project Name**: Vercel will automatically use your repository name, but you can customize it.
+- **Framework Preset**: Vercel should automatically detect that this is a Django project or leave at **others** to take every thing from `vercel.json` file.
+- **Root Directory**: Leave this as the default unless your project is in a subdirectory.

-#### 1. Configure Environment Variables
+#### 4. Add Environment Variables

-In your Vercel project settings, add the following environment variables:
+- Expand the **"Environment Variables"** section.
+- You can add your secrets and configuration variables one by one or paste the contents of your `.env` file.
+- **Required variables for production:**
-*   `SECRET_KEY`: Your production secret key
+    - `SECRET_KEY`: Your production secret key.
-*   `DEBUG`: Set to `False`
+    - `DEBUG`: Set to `False`.
-*   `DATABASE_URL`: Your PostgreSQL connection string
+    - `DATABASE_URL`: Your production database connection string (e.g., from a Vercel Postgres database).
-*   Add other environment variables from `.env.example` as needed
+    - `PYTHON_VERSION`: Specify your Python version, e.g., `3.11`.

-#### 2. Deploy
+#### 5. Deploy
+- Click the **"Deploy"** button.
+Vercel will start the build and deployment process.

-Vercel will automatically deploy the application when you push changes to your GitHub repository.
-The `vercel.json` file configures the build and routing settings.
+- The `vercel.json` file in the repository root is already configured to handle the build process and routing for the Django application.

 The current live demo is hosted on Vercel.